Abdul-WriteCodes/Abdul-WriteCodes/README.md

 My work sits at the intersection of:

-⚡ **Scalable System Design** – Backend architectures optimized for performance and real-world deployment
-🤖 **Machine Learning & LLM-Native Architectures** – Multi-agent systems that reason, adapt, and evaluate themselves
-🔍 **Evaluation & Observability** – LLM-as-a-Judge pipelines, monitoring, and reliability engineering
-💰 **AI SaaS Engineering** – Turning research-driven ideas into deployable products
-🔬 **Research and Technical Writing** – Researching and solving challenging problems and providing everyday solutions for individuals and businesses
+⚡ **Scalable and Reliable System Design** powered by Machine Learning & LLM-Native Architectures 💰 **AI SaaS Engineering** – Turning research-driven ideas into deployable products and Startups 🔬 **Research and Technical Writing** – Researching and solving challenging problems and providing everyday solutions for individuals and businesses

 ---